To-jak/Unijam6/README.md

 # KORO

-Koro is a puzzle-platformer game where your health bar is part of the game!
+Koro is a puzzle-platformer game where your character's health is directly part of the game!
 You can use your hearts to activate switches, your health bar as a platform or even as a shield!

 Download and try out the game [HERE](https://kevcouscous.itch.io/koro-unijam2017).